voicebase/voicebase-docs/docs/how-to-guides/pci-ssn-pii-detection.md

 ## PCI Detector

-To enable it, add PCI detector to your configuration when you make a POST request to the /v3/media resource.
+To enable it, add PCI detector and optional detectionLevel parameter to your configuration when you make a POST request to the /v3/media resource.

-IMPORTANT NOTE: Currently, the PCI detector requires to disable number formatting.
+IMPORTANT NOTE: Currently, the PCI detector requires number formatting to be disabled.

 ```json
 {